MShel/term_tetris/README.md

 2. press `space` to drop shape right away
 3. press `<-` to move shape left
 4. press `->` to move shape right
+5. press `p` to pause game

 P.S {speed} is delay in ms in between shapes been making its way down(the smaller it is the faster shapes will drop) default is 300ms

+* Score and the next shape should appear in top of the terminal with game.
+* game field is whatever size of the terminal, it does not require full screen.
 ### To build

 1. Install [gradle](https://gradle.org/)